Other ways to dispose of your items

 We also encourage donations to local charity organisations.
 Please contact the charities prior to donating items.

-The day of the week you make the booking determines when your hard waste will be collected.
+The day of the week you make the booking determines when your hard rubbish will be collected.

-Whilst most household properties are eligible for hard waste collections, there is a small group that is not.
+Whilst most household properties are eligible for hard rubbish collections, there is a small group that is not.
 This includes:

 - non-rateable properties owned by charities